0x00Jeff/BetterGetProcAddress/README.md

 note that I'm using mingw-gcc, if that's not the case for you, you might need to provide some struct declarations such as the PEB, instead of including winternl.h

 also shoutout to hyper and base64

+writeup explaining how this works : coming soon